wadey/cryptorand/README.md

 ```go
 func Source() mathrand.Source
 ```
-Source returns a math/rand.Source backed by crypto/rand
+Source returns a math/rand.Source backed by crypto/rand.
+Calling Seed() will result in a panic.